Nithin005/ThinSaber/README.md

 # How to install?

-Download `ThinSaber.dll` from releases, paste it in the `Plugins` folder of BeatSaber Game Directory.
+Download `ThinSaber.zip` from releases, and extract to BeatSaber Game Directory.

 ## Credits: